FacilMap/facilmap/docs/src/developers/client/methods.md

 If you update an active map subscription, only newly subscribed object types are emitted as events as part of the update operation.
 For example, subscribing to a map using `const mapSubscription = await client.subscribeToMap("mymap", { pick: ["mapData"] })` will trigger a `mapData` event before the promise is resolved.
 Calling `await mapSubscription.updateSubscription({ pick: ["mapData", "types"] })` will trigger multiple `type` events (but no `mapData` event, as the map data was already sent the first time) before its promise is resolved.
 In addition, `mapData` events are emitted whenever the map data is changed while the subscription is active (whether before or after the `updateSubscription()` call).

 Note that when the socket connection is interrupted, the server will forget about the subscription.
 The Client will automatically reestablish the subscription on reconnection, but when using the Socket API directly, you will have to do it manually (see [connection problems](./README.md#deal-with-connection-problems)).

+Trying to subscribe to a map that does not exist will throw an error that has a `status: 404` property.
+In this case (and _only_ in this case) the server will annul the subscription, meaning that `unsubscribeFromMap()` would throw an error, but you can call `createMapAndSubscribe()` to create the map.

 ## `createMapAndSubscribe()`